bookingactivities/booking-activities/readme.txt

 = 1.1.0 =
 * Optimization - Calendars are now loaded faster and on page load (possibility to load after page load in BA settings)
+* Feature - Manage groups of events!
+You can group events and make your customer book a bundle of events instead of a single one.
+* Feature - You can now bind multiple calendars and activities to one product in WooCommerce!
+* Feature - You can now choose the default booking status of bookings made after a customer complete the booking form or a WooCommerce order.
+Set this parameter in BA settings page.
 * Feature - Calendars events are now related to your business timezone, and no longer to users' timezone.
 Customers around the world cannot see / book a past event because of time offset.
 Set this parameter in BA settings page.
-* Feature - You can now bind multiple calendars and activities to one product in WooCommerce!
+* Fix - Apostrophe characters in template / activity / events names are now correctly displayed
+* Fix - Copy a shortcode in calendar editor now copy only plain text, no more undesired html
+* Fix - Cart expiration is now checked on each page load.
+This means that you cart counter will now always be up to date.
+* Fix - Fixed booking method checks in JS files (misuse of inArray)
+* Fix - Fixed permission error after closing a dialog in template editor
 * Delete - Removed trashes from editor, to delete calendars, activities and events please use their respective settings dialogs
 * Delete - Deleted events 'occurrence id' since it is not a relevant identifier.
 All events can be identified by id + start + end datetimes.
 * Delete - Deleted unused bookings global actions
-* Fix - Fixed booking method checks in JS files (misuse of inArray)
-* Fix - Fixed permission error after closing a dialog in template editor
-* Fix - Apostrophe characters in template / activity / events names are now correctly displayed
-* Fix - Copy a shortcode in calendar editor now copy only plain text, no more undesired html
-* Fix - Cart expiration is now checked on each page load.
-This means that you cart counter will now always be up to date.
 * Delete - bookacti_display_booking_system() function replaced by bookacti_get_booking_system() which MUST be used to display a booking system
+* Tweak - A lot of hooks has been changed, added or removed.
+Please go to the website for the complete changelog.
 * Hooks changes:
   * JS hooks
     * Add - bookacti_booking_method_set_up